leafac/leafac.com/prose/playing-the-game-with-plt-redex/judgment-forms.md

 In this clause, there are no `<condition>s` or dashes—we will see them in a [later section](#a-judgment-form-for-an-arbitrary-number-of-moves).
 The clause for when a peg jumps over its West neighbor is similar.

 The clauses for when a peg jumps over its North or South neighbors follow the same idea, but we must use named ellipses (`..._<suffix>`) to capture the surroundings, which involves multiple rows.
 The named ellipses guarantee the same number of `position`s to the left of the sequence in which we are interested, aligning the column.
-For example, the following is the rule for when a peg jumps over its South neighbor:
+For example, the following is the rule for when a peg jumps over its South neighbor:<label class="margin-note"><input type="checkbox"><span markdown="1">The `<suffix>` is only necessary in the input pattern, not in the output template.</span></label>

 ```racket
 [(→ (row_1